Resources and Events

 Registration: This offering is free and open to the public.
 Please register here to participate.

 Sponsored by our ecospirituality committee, this series is an opportunity to explore FSPA's commitment to ecological education, one of the seven Laudato Si' goals and A Revolution of Goodness proclamation made to stretch us to be people of encounter who stand with all suffering in our Earth Community.
-Each Lunch & Learn, presented the second Tuesday each month throughout 2021, will feature new topics of ecological advocacy presented by speakers who will inspire us to care for all of creation.
-Watch for information about upcoming sessions and enjoy all offerings of the series as they are recorded here.
+Each Lunch & Learn, presented the second Tuesday of each month throughout 2021, will feature new topics of ecological advocacy, presented by speakers who will inspire us to care for all of creation.
+Watch for information about upcoming sessions and enjoy all past recorded presentations below.

 Karl Green, professor with the UW-Madison Division of Extension of Community Resource Institute, helped us explore many of La Crosse County’s water resources, their uniqueness and vulnerabilities and actions local residents can take to improve water quality in the Driftless Area.
 Watch FSPA's Eco in Action Lunch & Learn session "Water Resources in the Driftless Area" below and access Karl's presentation resources here.

 In "Environmental Justice: Nursing for Planetary Health" Jessica LeClair, clinical instructor at UW-Madison School of Nursing, spoke to "characterizing the linkages between human-caused disruptions of earth's natural systems and the resulting impacts on public health" and how we can answer this call to the cry of the earth, cry of the poor.

 Watch "Eco Advocacy 101: Faith Groups in Action," FSPA's Eco in Action Lunch & Learn session presented by Toni Langowski on June 8, 2021.
 Toni shares how "ecospirituality, your role in environmental advocacy and environmental policy" and everything in between "affects the world that we live in today."